henrik/thepugautomatic.com-eleventy/src/site/posts/2023-07-13-ruby-module-builder-patterns.md

 ### Mixin methods

-These all define what we might call mixin methods, callable on including classes, but not on instances of the module.
+These all define what we might call mixin methods, callable when mixed in, but not on instances of the module.

 ``` ruby
 module Greeter